You've got questions? We've got answers.

 DIGDEEP 101

-We believe that all people – whatever their condition or location – have a right to the clean water they need to live in dignity.
-If you believe as we do – in defending the rights of the human person – join us!
+- We believe that all people have a right to the clean water they need to live in dignity.
+If you believe in defending human rights as we do, join us as we close the water access gap together!

 If you wish to review our financial statements, we publish them publicly in our Annual Report.
-We also file an annual 990, which is available online from the IRS.
+We also file an annual 990, which is available here.

 We’re committed to 100% transparency, because we know it’s the only way to make our work truly sustainable.
 If you have a question or concern regarding a water project or your donation, please contact us by email